ankita148/Stone_Paper_Scissor_Python/README.md

   <li>User</li>

   </ul>
-Computer will randomly choose from stone, paper or scissor and then game starts.
+Computer will randomly choose from stone, paper and scissor and then game starts.